German submarine UD-5: Ship history

 In January 1943, the boat was transferred to Bergen in occupied Norway and attached to the U-boot Abwehr Schule to be used as school boat until May 1945.
 UD-5 surrendered on 9 May 1945.
 UD-5 was planned to be scuttled as part of Operation Deadlight but was recognized as a former Dutch boat and was returned to the Royal Netherlands Navy.
 On 13 July 1945, she was commissioned in the Dutch Navy as O 27.

+In 1954 a digital fire control system called VUTOR was successfully tested onboard the O 27 near Torquay.

 She served in the Dutch navy until she was stricken on 14 November 1959.
 She was stationed in Den Helder where she served as torpedo trial boat, piggy boat and training vessel.
 In 1961, she was broken up.